mantoni/impl.js/README.md

 - `get(ContractOrType)`: Returns an instance for a contract or a type.
 If a contract is given, verifies that the resolved instance implements the contract.
+- `unset(ContractOrType)`: Removes any association from the given contract or type.

 ## Compatibility